Rayane1997/stage/httpd.md

      mkdir http

-then create the dockerfile. the docker file build your image adding layer
+then create the dockerfile. the dockerfile build a new image by adding layer to the image we decide to use.

      vi http/Dockerfile